rcrowther/django-taxonomy/README.md

 ## Why you may or may not want this app
 Pro
 - It's simple
-- Terms can be customised
+- Nodes (Categories) can be customised
 - It's got displays and Admin builtin

 Con